lemmebee/ssh/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Software Engineer that is passionate about building.
+Hey!
+I'm a Software Engineer who is passionate about writing code and thinking about how things work.
+Nerdy at the moment about the realm of DevOps!
+But beyond the lines of code and terminal screens, I hold my breath and dive as deep as I can in the sea - Please don't judge me by only my glasses.

-Nerdy about DevOps!
+<h1 class="post-title">Latest Projects</h1>
 {% if site.data.repositories.github_repos %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for repo in site.data.repositories.github_repos %}